petraintelligence/pdsnd_github/README.md

 Replace the Project Title

 ### Analyze bikeshare data
-Allows users to analyze bikeshare data in three different cities
+Allows users to analyze bikeshare data in three different cities.
+Users may choose to analyze all three cities at once.

 ### Files used
 - chicago.csv